-- ½ cup dry white wine (or ½ cup additional broth or water)
+- ½ cup dry white wine or ½ cup additional broth or water

-- 1 TBS poultry seasoning
+- 1 tablespoons poultry seasoning or sage

-- 2 TBS olive oil
+- 2 tablespoons olive oil

 - Salt and pepper to taste

 - 1 medium butternut squash (about 3-4 cups cubed)

-- Step 5 Make 6 cups of broth by pouring 6 cups of water into a pot with 3 bouillon cubes of Not chick’n and add a tablespoon of poultry seasoning to the broth.
+- Make 6 cups of broth by pouring 6 cups of water into a pot with 3 bouillon cubes of Not chick’n and add a tablespoon of poultry seasoning to the broth.
 Heat and stir until the broth cubes are dissolved.

-- Step 14 Sprinkle with vegan parmesan if desired.
+- Sprinkle with vegan Parmesan if desired.

 - Make sure to add the broth slowly stirring between each scoop of broth.